cplusplus/SG20/sources/modules/object-model/constructors.md

 _These are important topics that are not expected to be covered but provide guidance where one can continue to investigate this topic in more depth._

-* Member references must be initialized in the constructor
-* Member classes not initialized explicitly will be initialized using the default constructor
+* Initialization requirements of data members not explicitly initialized via the initializer-list or NSDMIs, including references and non-trivial types
-* Exceptions thrown in constructor (needs to be extended)
+* Exceptions thrown in constructor, see [Execption handling](../error-handling/exception-handling.md)
-* Protected constructor prevents direct construction of a base class
+* Protected constructor prevents direct construction
-* Explicit constructor prevents implicit type conversion of a single argument
-* Member classes are constructed in the order they are declared
 * Constructors for classes with static members must be defined outside of the body of the class
-* Non-state data member can be given a default value at initialization, but constructor take
+* Non-static data member can be given a default value at initialization, but constructor take precedence